Henry Jarecki

-Henry George Jarecki (born April 15, 1933) is a German-born American academic, psychiatrist, entrepreneur, producer and philanthropist.
+Henry George Jarecki (born April 15, 1933) is a German-born American academic, psychiatrist, entrepreneur, producer, and philanthropist.

-Early life and career
+Early life

 Henry Jarecki was born into a German-Jewish family in Stettin (now Szczecin in northwestern Poland), the son of Max Jarecki, a physician, and Gerda Kunstmann, the scion of a shipping family.
 As a child, he fled Nazi Germany with his family for the United Kingdom and subsequently the United States.

-His wealthy family was able to transfer their wealth from occupied Poland.
+Academic career

-Jarecki graduated from the Medical Faculty at Heidelberg University in 1957, and subsequently spent more than a decade as an academic, teaching at the Yale Medical School, and as a psychiatrist in private practice in New Haven, Connecticut, and at the Yale-New Haven Hospital.
+Jarecki graduated from the Medical Faculty at Heidelberg University in 1957, and subsequently spent more than a decade as an academic, teaching at the Yale Medical School, and as a psychiatrist in private practice in New Haven, Connecticut, and at the Yale New Haven Hospital.
 Jarecki remains an adjunct professor at Yale.
 With Dr. Thomas Detre, Jarecki was the author of Modern Psychiatric Treatment, a 733-page study of psychopharmacologic and other therapies published in 1971.
 As an academic, he was author or co-author of a number of articles in the psychiatric field, about psychopharmacology, psychiatric units in general hospitals, combined amitriptyline/phenelzine poisoning, and drug addiction.